rsiebes/re-search/README.md

 and store this in a Peer-to-Peer fashion (where each

-user of the p2p search-engine infrastructure also hosts a part of the index for other people, anonymously), we might get close to, or even beat the performance of commercial search engines.
+user of the p2p search-engine infrastructure also hosts a part of the index for other people, anonymously), via software developed and shared as an Open Source transparent code-base with flexible extensions for the user interface, catering various types of users (e.g. journalists and scientists), we might get close to, or even beat the performance of commercial search engines.